 The Module Leader (ML) should explain to students taking their module, that plagiarism is taken seriously and, where uncovered, will be punished.
-The ML should encourage students to take the University's Plagiarism Teaching Online (PLATO) course.
-Students should also be aware of the rules relating to the proofreaders.
+Students should also be aware of the rules relating to the use of proofreaders.

 Any evidence of plagiarism should be reported to the module leader.
 If the suspected plagiarism is not serious enough to need referral to the Investigation Committee of the Senate (take this to mean that the proposed sanction will not be more serious than awarding zero for the assignment), the following guidelines should be followed.